stakater/Playbook/content/workshop/cluster-deployment.md

 4. Add an wildcard entry in the Route53 for the cluster infra load balancer ip.

-5. Resize the infra nodes to `DS2_v2` because default DS2_v3 only allows 4 disk to be attached to a node but more disks are required.
+5. Resize the infra nodes to `DS2_v2` because default DS2_v3 only allows 4 disk to be attached to a node but more disks are required. `DS2_v2` allows 8 disks to be attached.